-Price-to-earnings (P/E) ratio is a company’s stock price divided by current earnings per share (EPS).
+The price-to-earnings or P/E ratio is a company’s stock price divided by current earnings per share.
 EPS is a company’s net earnings divided by the number of shares outstanding.
-When you multiply a stock’s EPS by its current P/E, you get the current stock price, or how much investors are currently willing to pay for a dollar of earnings.
+When you multiply a stock’s EPS by its current price to earnings, you get the current stock price, or how much investors are currently willing to pay for a dollar of earnings.
 The lower the P/E, the cheaper the stock.
-Value investors often use a stock’s P/E to determine if a company is under- or overvalued -- or whether the stock is a good buy at the current price.
+Value investors often use a stock’s P/E to determine if a company is under- or overvalued, or whether the stock is a good buy at the current price.

-Compare the EPS growth with the current P/E. The current P/E can be obtained from an extended quote provided by Yahoo!
-Finance or a similar portal.
-The rule of thumb is that a fully valued stock should have a P/E that equals its earnings growth rate.
+The current P/E can be obtained from an extended quote provided by Yahoo!
+Finance or a similar financial website or portal.
+Your broker can also supply this number.
+Now you have the two figures in hand, you can compare the EPS growth with the current P/E. The rule of thumb is that a fully valued stock should have a P/E that equals its earnings growth rate.
 If the P/E is below the EPS growth rate, the stock is undervalued; if the P/E is above the EPS rate, the stock is overvalued.
+It's that simple.

-Be careful: these calculations are theoretical and may or may not lead to profitable results.
+Be careful with these calculations.
+They are by their very nature theoretical and may or may not lead to profitable results.
 The market always has a reason for valuing a stock the way it does.
 On the other hand, extreme market conditions, such as a sharp correction, investor panic or excessive fear, can cause good stocks to be undervalued relative to their underlying businesses or historical averages.